princeton-nlp/DensePhrases/README.md

 ```

 ### 3. Query-side fine-tuning
-Query-side fine-tuning makes DensePhrases a versatile tool for retrieving phrase-level knowledge given different types of input queries and answers.
-Although DensePhrases was trained on QA datasets, it can be adapted to non-QA style inputs such as "subject [SEP] relation" where we expect related object entities to be retrieved.
-It also significantly improves the performance on QA datasets by reducing the discrepancy of training and inference.
+Query-side fine-tuning makes DensePhrases a versatile tool for retrieving multi-granularity text for different types of input queries.
+While query-side fine-tuning can also improve the performance on QA datasets, it can be used to adapt DensePhrases to **non-QA style input queries** such as "subject [SEP] relation" to retrieve object entities or "I love rap music." to retrieve relevant documents on rapping.

-First, you need a phrase index for the full Wikipedia (`wiki-20181220`), which can be simply downloaded [here](#3-phrase-index), or a custom phrase index as described above.
+First, you need a phrase index for the full Wikipedia (`wiki-20181220`), which can be simply downloaded [here](#3-phrase-index), or a custom phrase index as described [here](https://github.com/princeton-nlp/DensePhrases/tree/main/examples/create-custom-index).
-Given your query-answer pairs pre-processed as json files in `$DATA_DIR/open-qa` or `$DATA_DIR/kilt`, you can easily query-side fine-tune your model.
+Given your query-answer or query-document pairs pre-processed as json files in `$DATA_DIR/open-qa` or `$DATA_DIR/kilt`, you can easily query-side fine-tune your model.
 For instance, the training set of T-REx (`$DATA_DIR/kilt/trex/trex-train-kilt_open_10000.json`) looks as follows:
 ```
 {
     "data": [